TheYoBots/Lishogi-Bot/README.md

 ## How to Install

-To Install, either proceed to the below steps or view steps to install [lichess bot](https://github.com/ShailChoksi/lichess-bot).

 ### Mac/Linux:
 - **NOTE:** Only Python 3 is supported!
 - Download the repo into Lishogi-Bot directory.